Vázquez homers twice, drives in 5, Red Sox beat Phillies

 Rick Porcello (13-12) allowed two runs on five hits with six strikeouts and a walk in five innings.

+“The breaking ball was good, good conviction behind all his pitches,” Cora said.
+“He works hard trying to find it.
+We felt that five innings was good.
+He did an outstanding job.”

 Rhys Hoskins homered for Philadelphia, which started Sunday 3½ games behind the Cubs for the final wild card spot in the NL.
-The Phillies also trailed the Brewers and Mets.
+The Phillies also trailed the Brewers and Mets, and they’ll now head on the road for an 11-game trip.

-Phillies manager Gabe Kapler and right fielder Bryce Harper were ejected in the fourth inning by plate umpire Gabe Morales for arguing after Harper was called out on strikes for the second time in the game.
+“Definitely is a tough spot,” Phillies manager Gabe Kapler said.
+“From here on out, every game is like Game 7 of a playoff series.”

 Brandon Workman pitched a scoreless ninth for his 14th save.